ckan/ckanext-spatial/doc/install.rst

           or WMS services), these are now located in ckanext-geoview_.
 They have a much simpler installation, so you can skip all the following steps if you just want the previews.

-.. note:: The package names and paths shown are the defaults on Ubuntu installs.
-          Adjust the package names and the paths if you are using a different platform.

 .. note:: Starting from ckanext-spatial 2.0.0 **PostGIS is no longer required** to use the extension,
           and its use has been deprected.
 If for some reason you still need to use the old PostGIS backend see :ref:`legacy_postgis`.